 If your company is trying to boost its Twitter visibility, these three strategies can help put you on the map.
 Twitter has a surprising number of features to enhance your posts, as well as supplementary tools designed for social media professionals.

 Hashtags serve several different purposes in Twitter marketing, but one of the most popular uses is as a crowdsourced advertising strategy; perhaps the most well-known example of this strategy is Coca-Cola’s #ShareaCoke campaign.
-This hashtag encouraged customers to share their own stories and images, but also made it much easier for Coke’s marketing team to repost these tweets.
+This hashtag encouraged customers to share their own stories and images.
+It also made it much easier for Coke’s marketing team to repost these tweets.
 Other similar hashtag campaigns include the #ShareYourEars fundraiser from Disney and the Make-A-Wish Foundation, Purina’s #PetsAtWork, and Domino’s #LetsDoLunch.